Guide to Hoi An

 Things to see and do

-Hoi An has a beautiful Old Town to discover which has been listed as a UNESCO World Heritage and I would recommend spending a day or two wandering the authentic streets trying all the street food you can find.
+Hoi An has a beautiful Old Town by the river which has been listed as a UNESCO World Heritage.
+I would recommend spending a day or two wandering the authentic streets trying all the street food you can find.
+Here you will also find the famous Japanese Bridge.

 This is a unique dining experience to say the least.
 The Banh Mi Queen has a cart at 115 Tran Cao Van Street and sells the best Banh Mi (Vietnamese specialty of crispy pork salad rolls) for only $1 AUD.
 You can either take away or sit in what seems to be her living room and enjoy some of the best hospitality on offer.
 She has become super well known through word of mouth between travellers and this reputation is well deserved!